jagzmz/cli-upkaran/spec.md

 `@cli-upkaran` (Upkaran: Hindi/Sanskrit for "tool" or "instrument") is envisioned as a **unified command-line interface (CLI) toolkit and extensible platform for a wide range of AI-related tasks**.
 It aims to provide developers and researchers with a consistent, powerful, and user-friendly environment for interacting with AI models, processing data, and managing AI workflows.

 Beyond its initial capabilities in advanced data preparation (gathering from filesystems/websites, transforming, formatting for LLMs), `@cli-upkaran` is designed as a **pluggable command system**.
-This allows it, or the community, to seamlessly integrate diverse functionalities such as text generation, model interaction, sentiment analysis, fine-tuning initiation, vector database operations, and more, all accessible under the single `ai-upkaran` command.
+This allows it, or the community, to seamlessly integrate diverse functionalities such as text generation, model interaction, sentiment analysis, fine-tuning initiation, vector database operations, and more, all accessible under the single `cli-upkaran` command.

 Key principles guiding the project are:

-*   **Unified Interface:** A single entry point (`ai-upkaran`) for all integrated tools.
+*   **Unified Interface:** A single entry point (`cli-upkaran`) for all integrated tools.
 *   **Extensibility:** A robust plugin system focused on adding new *commands*.
 *   **Modularity:** Clear separation of concerns between the core CLI, command implementations, and shared libraries (like data preparation utilities).
 *   **User Experience:** Both direct command execution for power users/scripting and an intuitive, interactive mode with vibrant visual feedback for ease of use and discovery.